-The official Mexican Coat of Arms is depicted on the reverse side of the coin.
-It shows an eagle perched upon a cactus holding a serpent in its powerful beak and talons.
-The eagle faces sideways, distinguishing the image from the 50 Peso Centenario Gold coin where it faces forward.
+The official Mexican Coat of Arms is depicted on the reverse side of each coin.
+It shows an eagle perched upon a cactus while holding a serpent in its powerful beak and talons.
+The eagle faces sideways, distinguishing the image from the 50 Peso Mexican Centenario where it faces forward.
 The year of mintage appears to the lower right of the eagle and "Estados Unidos Mexicanos" is engraved on top.
-The Mexican Gold Azteca is the only Mexican gold coin that shows the official version of the country's coat of arms on its reverse side.
+The Mexican Gold Azteca coin is the only Mexican gold coin that shows the official version of the country's coat of arms on its reverse side.
 Mexican coins first used the image of an eagle in 1825.

-The Aztec Calendar that is featured on the coin's obverse side is closely connected to Mexico's history.
+The Aztec Calendar that is featured on the obverse side of this type of Gold Peso coin is closely connected to Mexico's history.
 When the Spanish conquistador Hernán Cortés conquered Mexico in the year 1521, he is believed to have found the Aztec Calendar at Tenochtitlan's Templo Mayor.
 The Aztec capital Tenochtitlan was located in the area that is now Mexico City.
 The Templo Mayor (English: Great Temple) was dedicated to the god of war Huitzilopochtli and the god of rain and agriculture Tlaloc.
 The Spanish invaders had most of the temple destroyed when they conquered the Aztec capital.
 The Calendar Stone was buried in the main square of Mexico City and only rediscovered by chance in 1790.
 It can now be seen in the National Anthropology Museum in Mexico City.